starknet-io/starknet.js/www/docs/API/Provider/provider.md

 id: 'provider'
 ---

-The **Provider** API allows you to interact with the StarkNet network, without signing transactions or messages.
+The **Provider** API allows you to interact with the Starknet network, without signing transactions or messages.

 Typically, these are _read_ calls on the blockchain.